-New Hampshire fix and flip financing puts acquisition and rehab on one ARV-based bridge so you can move at auction speed.
-Buy below market across Manchester, Nashua, renovate on a draw schedule, and exit at resale.
+New Hampshire fix-and-flip loans put acquisition and rehab on one ARV-based bridge so you can compete at auction speed in Manchester or Nashua.
+Buy below market, renovate on winter-aware draw schedules, and exit at resale when Massachusetts-border commuter demand and no state income tax on gains support investor math.

 Fix-and-flip economics in New Hampshire